Executive Staff Biographies

 Carol D. Williams

-Carol D. Williams is FTB's chief of the Filing Division.
+Carol D. Williams is Chief of the Filing Division.

 Carol is responsible for filing program policy and operations, taxpayer services, and gaining compliance from nonfilers.
 In this role, Carol is leading the development and expansion of e-services and focusing on self-service applications for personal and business taxpayers.